katansapdevelop/cap-observability-app/README.md

 <img src="credential-namespace.png" width="1000">

 ### Hybrid Testing
 Note when running hybrid testing, you need to bind the credential service local via ``` cds bind -2 cred-store:cred-store-key```.
-If you have not created a keyt, you will need to do do so via ```cf create-service-key cred-store cred-store-key```
+If you have not created a key, you will need to do do so via ```cf create-service-key cred-store cred-store-key```

+**I also deleted the 'customer-service' prefix in the .csdrc-private.json file that was added**

 ### Grafana Cloud
 <img src="Grafana.png" width="1000">